 If you’re in an expensive area like Roppongi, then prepare to spend a ridiculous ¥900-1,200 per beer, or you could go to a cheaper area, such as Ebisu, and find it as low as ¥350.
 So, be sure to take all of this into account if you’re budgeting for your trip.
 Perhaps add in a few bento lunches here and there to allow for some lavish dinners and drinks.

 Sightsee & Sushi Culture Tip: Public consumption of alcohol is normal in Japan.
 And there’s no arbitrary time where purchasing alcohol suddenly becomes illegal.
 Alcohol isn’t stigmatized here like it is in western cultures.
 So don’t be surprised to see people drinking beer in a park or seeing beer on the McDonald’s menu.
 It’s just part of the culture.

 → If you’re interested, here are our recommended bar-hopping tours in Tokyo.

 The thing to remember about accommodation prices in Japan (not just in Tokyo) is the closer it is to a train station, the more expensive it will be.
 So if you find a cheap one that’s close to a station, then it’s probably tiny and minimalistic.

 Hotels and other types of accommodations in Japan typically range from ¥5,000-¥15,000 per night for budget accommodations and ¥15,000-¥50,000 per night for deluxe and traditional Japanese accommodations.

-We recommend our favorite booking sites for Japan hotels Booking.com and Expedia.com.
-We used to love Agoda.com, but we find that Booking and Expedia always have better availability of hotels in Japan.
+We recommend our favorite booking site for Japan hotel, Booking.com.
+We used to love Agoda.com, but we find that Booking always has better availability of hotels in Japan.

 Japanese tours and cultural activities